EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/raster_analysis/create_spectral_indices.rst

     Spectral reflectance scale factor.
 Some indices require data to be scaled into the 0 to 1 range.
 If your data is scaled differently, specify an appropriate scale factor.E.g. for Int16 data scaled into the 0 to 10000 range, use a value of 10000.

+:guilabel:`Formulars` [file]
+    A JSON file with additional spectral index formulars to be used.
+    See `createspectralindicesalgorithm.other.json <https://raw.githubusercontent.com/EnMAP-Box/enmap-box/refs/heads/main/enmapboxprocessing/algorithm/createspectralindicesalgorithm.other.json>`_ for the expected format.

 :guilabel:`Aerosols band` [band]

     Default: *-1*